g

 DIRECTIONS

 Combine the vinegar, honey, ginger and turmeric in a saucepan and bring mixture to a simmer over low heat.
-Stir to throughly mix and to dissolve the honey.
-When honey is dissoved, remove the saucepan from heat and add oil to this mix.
-This is your warm cole slaw dressing.
+Stir to thoroughly mix.
+Remove the saucepan from heat and add oil to this mix.
+This is your cole slaw dressing.

 Place your cabbage, pepper, carrot, radish, onion, celery and plumped drained raisins in a serving large bowl and toss vegetables until they are evenly and well combined.
-Reheat cole slaw dressing until it is hot and toss vegetables once more to dress them with the hot spicy dressing.
-Taste cole slaw and add salt and pepper if neccessary.
-Also, add more ginger to mix if it does not have enough bite.
-Add a small pinch at a time, since a small amount of ginger goes a long way.
-Cover cole slaw and place in refrigerator to chill three to four hours.
+Taste cole slaw and add hot pepper flakes to taste, salt if necessary.
 Stir before serving.

 Makes about 8 servings.